 Patients can minimize their pain and discomfort by restoring teeth quickly and properly.
 Also, they will safeguard their oral health in the long term.

-If you need restorative dentistry services, please don’t hesitate to contact our office.
-Dr. Gauthier will recommend the most conservative solutions to help you achieve natural-looking, long-lasting results.
 Through patient education, we will help you learn about the treatment options that suit you best for your specific condition.
-Additionally, we will never recommend treatments that do not closely align with your needs.
+We will never recommend treatments that do not closely align with your needs.

 Restorative dentistry can range from fixing broken or worn teeth to replacing missing teeth with dental implants.
 If you are a candidate for dental implants, Dr. Gauthier will perform all phases of the process in his dental practice.